 I had to face my pain and fear, and try to reclaim some of what had been taken from me with my 3rd birth.

-Happily, my henna artwork puts me in touch with a large number of people.
+Happily, my birth artwork puts me in touch with a large number of people.
 As I became closer with several midwives, doulas, and birth specialists in the area, I realized with delight that I’d found a tribe of women who felt similarly–and strongly–about birth empowerment, freedom–and even freebirth.

 Several of these women were very positive and supportive of unassisted freebirth, and even said that if I wanted them to come to my birth, they were happy to be there in whatever capacity I wanted or needed at the time.